Skip to main content

 • Parents of children selected for the program will be notified via email after the lottery takes place and the state provides accurate grant information for the program.

-• The program will be housed at the three community-based organization locations.
+• The program will be housed at community-based organization locations.

 • We cannot guarantee placement in a particular building.
 However, when registering your child for the lottery, you can indicate the location you would like your child to attend, and we will make every attempt to accommodate your request.